haroldo-ok/haroldo-ok.github.io/_posts/2012-02-26-vision-8-chip-8-emulator-for-gameboy-color.markdown

-Title: Vision-8 for Gameboy Color
+# Vision-8 for Gameboy Color
-Author: Haroldo de Oliveira Pinheiro
-Date: Thu Feb 26 2012 14:00:00 GMT-0300

 This is a gameboy color port of Marcel de Kogel's [Vision-8], an open-source [CHIP-8] emulator.